hydroper-jet/compiler/todo/parsing.md

     * [ ] `~v`
     * [ ] `!v`
   * [ ] `v: T` lookahead != `:` (*TypeAnnotatedExpression*, used internally for arrow function signatures)
-    * One precedence less than postfix expressions and one precedence greater than binary expressions
+    * One precedence less than unary expressions and one precedence greater than binary expressions
   * [ ] *BinaryExpression*
     * [ ] `a ** b`
     * [ ] `a * b`